-Thinking of starting a garden for the first time?
-We have a fun collection of beginner gardener books that available and affordable.
+Are you thinking of starting a garden for the first time?
+We have a fun collection of beginner gardener books that are available and affordable.

 A few years ago, I decided to start a small garden in my home and make my own baby food for my back then-infant boy.
-I didn’t anticipate how much I was going to enjoy growing my own food and watching my garden grow each day.
+I didn’t anticipate how much I would enjoy growing my own food and watching my garden grow each day.

 It gave me such joy to take care of my vegetable garden and enjoy my food, knowing where it came from.
 The reality is that you will make mistakes, heck I made some major beginner gardener mistakes myself, but in the end, everything came out perfect!

 Instead of taking my time to read some good beginner gardener books, I jumped in and went ahead and started growing.
-If I have taken the time to read good beginner gardener books, I could have avoided some of my mistakes and could have saved some money on my garden too!
+If I had taken the time to read good beginner gardener books, I could have avoided some of my mistakes and saved some money on my garden too!

-To help you avoid beginner mistakes and save money, I decided to gather some good books available on Amazon.
-Also, if you have Amazon Prime or Kindle Unlimited, you can save money on this book, and you can also read some of these books for free.
+To help you avoid beginner mistakes and save money, I decided to gather some good books on Amazon.
+Also, if you have Amazon Prime or Kindle Unlimited, you can save money on this book and read some of these books for free.

 15 Beginner Gardener Books to Read

 Below are books that are good for beginners.
-These are links that lead to Amazon website.
+These are links that lead to the Amazon website.